Maps

 // K and V correspond to the key and value types of the given mapextends mutates fun replace(self: map<K, V>, key: K, val: V): Bool;

-To replace the value under a key, if such a key exists, use the .replace()
+To replace the value associated with a key, if such a key exists, use the .replace()

 method.
 It returns true